hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

     [x] Received Hello from RabbitMQ
     ```

+6. You can also go to `http://localhost:9090/` in your browser to test the connection to the databases.
+If the connection is successful, you should see the following output:

+    ```
+    Congratulations!
+MovieVerse server is running!
+MongoDB, MySQL, PostgreSQL, and Redis connections have been established.
+    ```

+    This confirms that you have successfully connected to all the databases required for the backend services of MovieVerse.

 **Disclaimer**: These servers are for your local development environment only, in order for you to see how our backend services interact with each other.
 In our production environment, we use cloud-based services like AWS, Azure, and Google Cloud to host our databases and services.
 This thus will look different from what you might see on your end.